score-json/nlohmann_json/TSF/trustable/no-json-faults/NJF-07.4.md

     Erikhu1: 1.0
 ---

-The service provided by the nlohmann/json library does accept escaped control characters.
+The service provided by the nlohmann/json library accepts escaped control characters.